Competitive Comparison

 Build integration details

-Review optional technical setup for teams that want protection connected to existing build tools.
+Review optional setup for teams that want protection connected to existing build tools.

 Open npm and plugin guide